-- Lee Westwood a registered auditor (RA) and brother of Peter Westwood, one of the major shareholders of Painters (Pty) Ltd. - Fin Advisors Inc a dynamic company, the shareholders of which are Don Roets, RA, Anne Naidoo, BComm LLB and Mark Wilkes, RA.
+- Lee Westwood a registered auditor (RA) and brother of Peter Westwood, one of the major shareholders of Painters (Pty) Ltd. - Fin Advisors Inc a dynamic company, the shareholders of which are Don Roets (RA), Anne Naidoo (BCom, LLB) and Mark Wilkes (RA).

-1. Explain to John Smit how the external audit of Painters (Pty) Ltd's annual financial statements can become a requirement in terms of the company's MOI.
-Your answer must not include details of, or requirements for, meetings which may have to be held i.e. quorums, notice, etc.
+- Explain to John Smit how the external audit of Painters (Pty) Ltd's annual financial statements can become a requirement in terms of the company's MOI.
+Your answer must not include details of, or requirements for, meetings which may have to be held i.e. quorums, notice, etc. - (5)

-REQUIRED Marks 2.
-Describe to John Smit the requirements applicable to appointing an audit committee and outline the duties of the audit committee in terms of the Companies Act (do not concern yourself with King III).
-(20)3.
+- 2 Describe to John Smit the requirements applicable to: - A. Appoint an audit committee and (10) - B. Outline the duties of the audit committee in terms of the Companies Act.
+(10)

 Advise John Smit on whether Ryan Hansen could be removed from his position as a director of Painters (Pty) Ltd (do not include any meeting requirements such as notices, quorums, etc. in your advice).
-(12)4.

 Advise John Smit as to which, if either, of the two firms/individuals listed for appointment as auditor for the voluntary audit, would be suitable for appointment.

-(3)QUESTION 8 (Topic 1) 6 marks Edward is the owner of Scissor-hands (Pty) Ltd, a very successful hairdressing business.
+QUESTION 8 (Topic 1)

+Edward is the owner of Scissor-hands (Pty) Ltd, a very successful hairdressing business.
 Edward is considering expanding his business and starting another company.
 He has already entered into a new lease agreement with a third party for premises for his new company.
 He is unsure about the requirements of the Companies Act regarding pre-incorporation contracts.

-REQUIRED Marks Explain to Edward the Companies Act requirements concerning pre-incorporation contracts.
-(6) QUESTION 9 (Topics 2 & 5) 12 marks REQUIRED Marks Calculate the public interest scores in order to consider whether the following companies should be audited or not: ABC (Pty) Ltd (ABC).
+Explain to Edward the Companies Act requirements concerning pre-incorporation contracts.

+Calculate the public interest scores in order to consider whether the following companies should be audited or not:

+ABC (Pty) Ltd (ABC).
 Mr. X and Mr. Y each hold 20% of the shares of ABC and the remaining 60% of the shares are held by 40 other shareholders.
 The company employs an average workforce of 165 employees.
 The financial statements of the company are compiled by Mr. Z, a partner at the accounting firm Creative-Accountants-R-Us.
 ABC had a turnover of R185,5 million and the only liability of the company is its bank overdraft of R7 million.

-(6) XYZ (Pty) Ltd (XYZ).
+XYZ (Pty) Ltd (XYZ).
 Mr. X owns 50% of the shares in XYZ.
 Due to Mr. X's excellent financial background, he handles all the financial matters of XYZ, including the compilation of the financial statements.
 The company employs a workforce of 70 employees on average.
 The company had a turnover of R80 million and owes no third party liabilities.
 Mr. Y (10%) and Mr. Z (40%) hold the remaining shares.
-(6)

-4 CONCLUDING REMARKS
+5. CONCLUDING REMARKS